floreo-labs/Java-Core-Curriculum/lessons/design-patterns/dsp_cont/ReadMe.md

 # Design Patterns in Java

 ## Objectives
-* Fellows will discover why design patterns are useful in programs
+* Students will discover why design patterns are useful in programs
-* Fellows will create a list a constants by using Enums
+* Students will create a list a constants by using Enums
-* Fellows will explore Abstraction and Instance control with Static Factory Methods
+* Students will explore Abstraction and Instance control with Static Factory Methods
-* Fellows will create single instances with Singletons
+* Students will create single instances with Singletons
-* Fellows will instantiate flexibly with the Builder Pattern
+* Students will instantiate flexibly with the Builder Pattern

 ## Resources
 * [Sourcemaking: Design Patterns](https://sourcemaking.com/design_patterns)